-Problem Possible Cause - Solution The battery LED power indicator is blinking orange.
-Low Battery.
-Plug in the DC power source.
-If the computer doesn't start up immediately, turn it off then on again.
-You are losing battery power too quickly.
+Problem Possible Cause - Solution You are losing battery power too quickly.
 The system is using too much power.
-If your OS has a Power Options scheme (see "Power Plans" on page 3 - 5) check its settings.
-You may also be using a peripheral device/USB device that is drawing a lot of power.
+If your OS has a Power Options scher (see "Power Plans" on page 3 - 6) check its settings.
+You may also be using peripheral device/USB device that is drawing a lot of power.
 Actual battery operating time is shorter than expected.
 The battery has not been fully discharged before being recharged.
-Make sure the battery is fully discharged and recharge it completely before reusing (see pages 3 - 16 to 3 - 21).
+Make sure the battery is fully discharged and recharge it completely before reusing (see pages 3 - 17 to 3 - 22).
 Power Options have been disabled.
 Go to the Control Panel in Windows and re-enable the options.
 A peripheral device/USB device is consuming a lot of power.
 Turn off/remove the unused device to save power.
 The computer feels too hot.
 Make sure the computer is properly ventilated and the Vent/Fan intakes are not blocked.
 If this doesn't cool it down, put the system into Hibernate mode or turn it off for an hour.
 Make sure the computer isn't sitting on a thermal surface (see "Overheating" on page 1 - 19).
 Make sure you're using the correct adapter.
 Make sure that your notebook is completely powered off before putting it into a travel bag (or any such container).
 Putting a notebook which is powered on in a travel bag may cause the Vent/Fan intakes to be blocked.

 Problem Possible Cause - Solution Nothing appears on screen.
 The system is in a power saving mode.
-Toggle the sleep/resume key combination, Fn + F4 (see "Configuring the Power Buttons" on page 3 - 9).
+Toggle the sleep/resume key combination, Fn + F4 (see "Configuring the Power Buttons" on page 3 - 10).
 The screen controls need to be adjusted.
 Toggle the screen control key combinations Fn + F8/F9.
 If you're connected to an external monitor, make sure it's plugged in and turned on.
 You should also check the monitor's own brightness and contrast controls.
 The computer is set for a different display.
-Toggle the screen display key combination, Fn + F7 .
+Toggle the screen display ke combination, Fn + F7 .
 If an external monitor is connected, turn it on.
 The screen saver is activated.
-Press any key or touch the TouchPad.
+Press any key or touch the Clickpad.
 No image appears on the external monitor I have plugged in and powered on.
-You haven't installed the video driver and configured it appropriately from the Control Panel .
-See Appendix B for instructions on installing and configuring the video driver.
 You forget the boot password .
-If you forget the password, you may have to discharge the battery of the CMOS.
-Contact your service representative for help.
+If you forget the password, you may have to discharge the battery of the CMOS Contact your service representative for help.